Vinny424/City-Tele-Coin-Task-Manager/README.md

 ### Environment Variables

-The application uses the following environment variables (configured in docker-compose.yml):

-**Backend:**
+All environment variables are centralized in the root `.env` file and automatically loaded by Docker Compose.
+The application configuration has been updated to use environment variables instead of hardcoded values in configuration files.

+**Key Configuration Changes:**
+- All sensitive values moved from `appsettings.json` to environment variables
+- Docker Compose updated to reference `.env` file variables
+- Backend configuration updated to prioritize environment variables over config files

+**Production Deployment:**
+For production deployment, update the `.env` file with production-appropriate values:
+- Use strong, unique passwords and secrets
-- `ConnectionStrings__DefaultConnection` - PostgreSQL connection string
+- Configure proper database connection strings
-- `Jwt__Secret` - JWT signing secret (minimum 32 characters)
-- `ASPNETCORE_ENVIRONMENT` - Application environment

-**Database:**
-- `POSTGRES_DB` - Database name
-- `POSTGRES_USER` - Database username
-- `POSTGRES_PASSWORD` - Database password
+- Set `ASPNETCORE_ENVIRONMENT=Production`
+- Update CORS origins to match your production domains

 ### JWT Configuration
-The application uses a secure JWT secret for token signing.
-In production, ensure you use a strong, unique secret key.
+The JWT secret is now configured via the `JWT_SECRET` environment variable.
+Ensure this is a strong, unique key of at least 32 characters for production use.

 ## 🐳 Docker Services